Skip to content

 In 2015, we started our first Angular project and wanted to build it as a multilingual application right from the start.
 This is how we learned about ngx-translate.
 We quickly realized that editing and maintaining multiple JSON translation files becomes a pain.
 So we created a tool to help with this: BabelEdit.

-It’s easy to start a library like ngx-translate, but maintaining and supporting it long-term requires time and effort — or, in other words, some form of funding.
+It’s easy to start a library like ngx-translate, but maintaining and supporting it long-term requires time and effort, or in other words, some form of funding.

 For us, this comes from BabelEdit.
 You are not required to use it, of course, but we would be happy if you give it a try.
 If you like it, get a license, and this also supports the development of this library.